Jules Gregory

-Jules Gregory (August 3, 1920 – March 13, 1985) was an award-winning American architect and innovative urban planner who worked in the mid-twentieth-century modern era from Princeton, New Jersey for most of his career.
+Jules Gregory (August 3, 1920 – March 13, 1985) was an American architect and urban planner who worked in Princeton, New Jersey for most of his career.

 Early life

-Jules Gregory was born in New York City on August 3, 1920, one of two sons of Julius Gregory, a noted New York architect and Mary Lovrien Price Gregory, a painter, muralist, and cartoonist.
+Jules Gregory was born in New York City on August 3, 1920, one of two sons of Julius Gregory, a New York architect and Mary Lovrien Price Gregory, a painter, muralist, and cartoonist.
 His grandfather, Eugene J. Gregory was mayor of Sacramento from 1880–1881, and his great-grandfather emigrated from France, settling in northern California in 1850 for the Gold Rush.

 Jules Gregory graduated from Phillips Andover Academy in 1938, and from Cornell University College of Architecture in 1943.
-During World War II he worked with construction in Alaska.
-With a Fulbright scholarship, Gregory studied architecture at the École de Beaux Arts in Paris from 1949 to 1950.

-He married Nancy Shippen Bangert Eyerly of Pleasantville, New York, in 1945; the couple lived in Greenwich Village in New York City.
+During World War II he worked in construction in Alaska.
+With a Fulbright scholarship, Gregory studied architecture at the École de Beaux Arts school in Paris from 1949 to 1950.
+He married Nancy Shippen Bangert Eyerly of Pleasantville, New Yorkin 1945.
+The couple lived in Greenwich Village in New York City.
 In 1950 Gregory and his wife moved to Lambertville, New Jersey, where he partnered with Alan Blauth in the firm Gregory+Blauth, Architects.
 Gregory and his wife had two daughters, Kathe Gregory and Nicole Gregory.